Using images in content

 When images help

 Services usually work best without relying on images.
-Try to solve the problem using words first, then consider whether an image adds value.
+Use words first, then add images only where they help.

 Images help people understand content only when they add meaningThey can be useful when they: